-- For a twist, try replacing the lemon zest with orange or grapefruit zest
+For a twist, try replacing the lemon zest with orange or grapefruit zest

-- The dough can be frozen for up to 6 weeks.
+The dough can be frozen for up to 6 weeks.
 To use, remove from the freezer and allow to thaw for one hour at room temperature so that it’s soft enough to roll out

-- 1 teaspoon sea salt
+1 teaspoon sea salt

-- 200g butter, chilled and cut into cubes
+200g butter, chilled and cut into cubes

 125g golden caster sugar

 2 teaspoons vanilla extract

-- 2 large free range egg yolks
+2 large free range egg yolks

 Zest of 1 lemon

-- Edible flowers, washed
+Edible flowers, washed

-- Tip the flour into a food processor, then add the salt and whizz to combine.
+Tip the flour into a food processor, then add the salt and whizz to combine.
 Add the butter and pulse until the mixture looks like breadcrumbs.
-Finally, add the sugar, vanilla, egg yolks and lemon zest and pulse again until you create a smooth dough.
+Add the sugar, vanilla, egg yolks and lemon zest and pulse again until you create a smooth dough.
 Trying to touch the dough as little as possible, bring it together into a disc, wrap in cling film and chill for at least 1 hour.

 Bake for 20 minutes until the biscuits are just turning pale golden around the edges, then transfer to a wire rack to cool.
 Scoop up any remaining dough and repeat the process again.
 The biscuits will keep fresh for up to 5 days stored in an airtight tin.